MicrosoftDocs/biztalk-docs/biztalk/core/step-7-configure-a-send-port-to-send-the-acknowledgment-to-trading-partner.md

 ---
 description: "Learn more about: Step 7: Configure a Send Port to Send the Acknowledgment to Your Trading Partner"
-title: "Step 7: Configure a Send Port to Send the Acknowledgment to Your Trading Partner | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Step 7: Configure a Send Port to Send the Acknowledgment to Your Trading Partner" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 3a082870-894c-4f64-a575-3681d8a5c4ea
-caps.latest.revision: 22
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 7: Configure a Send Port to Send the Acknowledgment to Your Trading Partner
 ![Step 7 of 9](../adapters-and-accelerators/wcf-lob-adapter-sdk/media/step-7of9.gif "Step_7of9")